AMV Ecosystem

 Holy fools wrestling with god

-Somehow I missed that Eugene Woodbury had posted an essay titled Pelagius and the fools on his Web site.
+Somehow I missed that Eugene Woodbury had posted an essay titled on his Web site.
 Or perhaps I knew about it and then forgot about it and then rediscovered it.
 Whatever the case it’s a fantastic read.
 So go read it.

 My (brief) take on Eugene Woodbury’s Angel Falling Softly